At Fevah we're passionate about our dance community and we also enjoy how competitions support social dancing:

-We have 3 groups of criteria that support the aims of social partner dancing: Musicality, Synergy and Spirit.
+Based on our experiences both here in New Zealand and overseas we have 3 criteria that support the aims of social partner dancing: Musicality, Synergy and Spirit.

 All dancers should show some of all of these elements.
 We have represented the three groups in a pyramid to suggest Musicality, including timing and interpretation, is an important base and must exist in some measure or the other tiers will topple.

 Synergy includes partnership and technique, vital elements for two people creating a dance that is greater than what either of them could do on their own.